With the privacy, security, and anonymity benefits that a virtual private network (VPN) provides, the personal use of

 If it cannot be found anywhere, your router is non-VPN compatible.
 In this case, you can install the firmware to make it VPN-compatible.
 This works in most routers.

 Here is how to enable VPN functions in your router:

 - Follow step 1 or click here to find your router's address.

 - Type the IP address in your browser, just like when you type a URL to access the router.
-Enter your router's username and password, which can be found in the manual unless you have already changed it.
+Enter your router's username and password, which can be found in the manual unless you have already changed them.
 (Tip: You can try "admin" for username and password, as this is the common default for most routers.)

 - Enter the model of your router to get the firmware.
 You may use the search box to search for the model of your router.
 It should match both the brand and the model number.
 Try OPENWRT or Tomato if you do not achieve to find it.

 - Download the bin file.
-Be careful when doing so, as it can void your warranty or make the router stopped working.
+Be careful when doing so, as it can void your warranty or make the router stop working.
 This could happen when the software is incompatible or when you experience a power outage at a critical step of the update process.
 But don't be scared; most DD-WRT installs work just fine.

 - Find the firmware update screen.
 Most router interfaces can be found under the "Administration" section, but you can always navigate to discover where it is.

 - Upload the bin file and wait.
 Double-check if it is the correct file.

 - Reset the default username and password.
 Enter 192.168.1.1, the default DD-WRT IP, in your browser and reset the name and password.

 - Get your router properly connected to the internet.
 If there are further advanced settings needed, do so.